-We’ve discussed the early 1920s, so let’s address what came next.
+We’ve discussed the early 1920s in the previous blog post, so let’s address what came next.

-1925 marked the return of whiskey to The Pharmacopeia of the United States of America– a reference book of standards, identities, and formulas for drugs/medicines.
-Whiskey and brandy had been removed in 1916 from the list of scientifically approved medicines.
+1925 marked the return of whiskey to The Pharmacopeia of the United States of America– a reference book of standards, identities, and formulas for legal drugs and medicines.
+It may seem like no big deal, but the Pharmacopeia was like the Bible for the American Medical Association- it recorded which consensus approved drugs would be appropriate for use in hospitals by medical professionals!
+In 1916, whiskey and brandy had been removed from the list of scientifically approved medicines.
 (The American Medical Association also voted to advocate for prohibition in 1917.)
-In 1920, Dr. Harvey Wiley (former chief chemist of the Dept of Agriculture and sponsor of the Food and Drug Act) and Wayne Wheeler (Anti-Saloon League) forced the issue again with a referendum at the American Medical Association’s yearly convention.
+In 1920, Dr. Harvey Wiley, the former chief chemist of the US Department of Agriculture and sponsor of the 1906 Food and Drug Act, and Wayne Wheeler of the Anti-Saloon League forced the issue again with a referendum at the American Medical Association’s yearly convention.
 The vote to approve whiskey and brandy as medicinal spirits was reintroduced, and with Wiley and Wheeler’s influence, the referendum passed with 55% of the vote.
 The United States Pharmacopeia did not include medicinal spirits for the first half of the decade, but was returned to the authoritative volume with new language revising its description.
+The fact that the medical establishment backtracked on their decision was a pretty big deal!
 The new description read:

 Memorandum for Mr. C. R. Nash, Assistant to the Commissioner (Attention Mr. Evans) .